rparthas/datasciencecoursera/Cleaning Data/Project/README.md

 >4.
 See the tab delimited output file ```tidy.txt``` produced in the same directory

 ##Analysis Description
+>The R script performs the following action
 >1.
-Merges the training and the test sets to create one data set.
+Reads all the training and test data set into memory
 >2.
+Merges the training and test into a single memory object
+>3. ```addActivity```Creates a activity map by merging the activity id and activity levels.
+It adds the subject details to the original dataset as the column
-Extracts only the measurements on the mean and standard deviation for each measurement.
+>4. ```filterMeanAndStd```Creates a subset of the data by filtering mean and standard deviation measures
->3.
-Uses descriptive activity names to name the activities in the data set
->4.
-Appropriately labels the data set with descriptive variable names.
->5.
-Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+>5. ```tidify``` Master function to create a tidy dataset.
+It creates a tidy header .
+The first step is creating a subset and then breaking into
+     required format using ```addHeader``` .
+Each and every row is processed and broken into subsequent rows